Who doesn't want to feel like they're taking action and seeing results? "Momentum” is a popular topic in my coaching conversations these days.

 Momentum also has a quiet side that registers with subtlety.

 Little Mo may not get as much attention from other people and it can be a challenge to notice it for ourselves.
 This momentum knows that losing the weight is the result of hourly choices and a dedication to lifestyle changes.
-That the new job came about after making the decision to change jobs then embarking on, preparing for and enduring the search and then eventually stepping into the new role.
+That the new job came about after making the decision to change jobs then embarking on, preparing for and enduring the search and eventually stepping into the new role.

 Little Mo appreciates the discipline to make a change and the commitment needed to take small steps each day.